 You know who’s good at protecting the puck?
 Sidney Crosby.
 You know who else?
 Every hockey player who plays in the NHL.
 For Barber, the ability to protect the puck is a prerequisite for every level – it’s a skill you need to have, and the best players have the skill in abundance.

-Check out a snippet of the presentation below!
+Check out a snippet of the presentation below or watch the full premium video with a TCS membership!

 If you enjoy these video excerpts, remember you can sign up for a free 30 day trial on our TCS | MEMBERS site.
 This gets you access to our entire library of videos from our annual TeamSnap Hockey Coaches Conference.
 You can cancel any time, although after joining a community of coaches from all over the world using the videos on a daily basis to pick up new tips and stay relevant, we doubt you will.